gh-viewer/book/adding-authentication.md

 import GHViewer from './src/components/App'
 ```

 That's finally it for this chapter!
-The app is now authenticating the user using GitHub and using the access token to make calls to GitHub's API.
+The app is now authenticating the user with GitHub and using the access token to make calls to GitHub's API.

 ### Related resources